 Starting a New Sport Club

 UNC Asheville Campus Recreation is committed to providing students the opportunity to form new sport and activity clubs.
 If you are interested in starting a new Sport Club, please refer to the following application guidelines.
-If you have questions please contact the Director of Campus Recreation, Brandon Dean at firstname.lastname@example.org.
+If you have questions please contact the Associate Director of Campus Recreation, Leah Belt at firstname.lastname@example.org.

 A minimum number of participants must already be participating in the proposed activity.
 The following formula must be used: